Before Bigfoot, before UFOs, America was caught in the grips of a craze that originated in Tennessee: the legend of the Tennessee pygmies

 Keep in mind, in the 1820s and 30s, even a medical doctor’s understanding of anatomy was lacking compared to our modern knowledge.
 Some experts confidently declared that these were simply compact boxes containing bundles of normal-sized bones, or perhaps the bones of children, from ancient Native Americans.
 One expert noted that some western tribes of Native Americans place their deceased on scaffolds for something like a so-called “sky burial,” and may have later given the bones a “second burial” in the stone boxes below the soil.
 Others weren’t so sure, feeding the pygmy craze.

-Of course, like stories of Bigfoot or UFOs, once popular legends take hold, they last a long time.
+Once popular legends take hold, they last a long time.
 The pygmy stories were still being investigated 50 years later, well after the Civil War.

 Unique comb graves — a connection?